 - Zinc, which can reduce inflammation and kill acne-causing bacteria

-- Saponins, compounds which can naturally unclog pores
+- Saponins, compounds that naturally unclog pores

-- Beta glucan, a form of fiber that moisturizes the skin, helps with wound repair and stimulates collagen production.
+- Beta glucan, a form of fiber that moisturizes the skin, helps with wound repair, and stimulates collagen production.

 All of these properties make oatmeal an excellent ingredient for moisturizing, soothing, exfoliating and protecting the skin.